alyxdeburca/blog/docs/about.markdown

 <p align="center">
   <br><img src="https://github.com/alyxdeburca/alyxdeburca/raw/master/Developer.gif" width="450px"><br><br>
-  <samp> I'm a software developer from Galway, Ireland.
+  <samp> I'm a secondary school student studying Computer Science from Galway, Ireland.
 I'm passionate about *NIX and have used GNU/Linux based operating systems for the past 2 and a half years.
 Most of the projects found on my GitHub
   </samp>
   <br>